 - User/Password + TLS-PSK.

 Topic Filter: An expression contained in a Subscription to indicate an interest in one or more topics.
-Maximum lenght is 1000 characters.
+Maximum length is 1000 characters.

 Quality of Service: Define the Quality of Service (QoS) level: